 Table 15-3 lists 33 recorded tornadoes rated F1 or higher between 1950 and 2020.
 Therefore, on average, a significant tornado occurs in the HMP update area once every two years.
 Since tornado events can occur anywhere throughout the HMP update area, each participating community has the same frequency and probability of future events (once every two years).
-Based on previous events, all participating jurisdictions can expect future tornado events up to a category F3.
+Based on previous events, all participating jurisdictions can expect future tornado events up to a category EF4.

 Tornadoes are potentially the most dangerous of local storms.
 If a major tornado were to strike within the populated areas of Wharton County and the participating communities, the damage could be widespread.
 Businesses could be forced to close for an extended period or permanently, fatalities could be high, many people could be homeless for an extended period, and routine services such as telephone or power could be disrupted.
 Buildings may be damaged or destroyed.
-Historically, tornadoes have not typically been severe or caused damage in the planning area.
+Historically, tornadoes have not typically been severe or caused damage in the planning area, but sever tornados are possible.
+Based on previous events, all participating jurisdictions are at risk of future tornado events up to a category EF4, but stronger events are possible.